Homework 3 Solutions

 python3 ok -q make_repeater

-repeatedly applies h
+repeatedly applies h.

 Check Your Score Locally